NVIDIA/MinkowskiEngine/doc/index.rst

 Welcome to MinkowskiEngine's documentation!
 ===========================================

 The MinkowskiEngine is an auto-differentiation library for sparse tensors.
-It mainly supports convolution, pooling, unpooling, and broadcasting operations for sparse tensors.

 Table of Contents
 =================